sveltejs/svelte/.changeset/warm-cherries-shake.md

 "svelte": patch
 ---

-feat: warn when snippet shadow a prop
+feat: error when snippet shadow a prop